HugoCotton/WaterPi/README.md

 # WaterPi
  Initial weather application and subsequent automation

-Making use of OpenWeatherAPI to get weather data
+Making use of WeatherApi.com to get weather data